grmpl/UlanziAlarmClockTasmotaBerry/README.md

 - Next display shows the date.
 You can switch to big display by pressing the middle button.
 - Next display shows the weather at noon and 6 PM for current day.
 You have to upload icons in pam- or ppm-format with correct filename into tasmota filesystem for this face.
 See WeatherClockFace.be.
 I haven't put the icons on github due to possible license issues.
 - Next 4 displays show the 4 alarm times.
 You can activate/deactivate the alarm by pressing the middle button.
 Active alarm is shown by a green clock, deactivated alarm by a red clock.
 The indicator in the middle tells you which of the 4 alarm times you are seeing.
 Editing of alarm is possible by long press of middle button.
-The value to be changed (hour, minute, repeat) is set to different color, changing done by left and right button.
-Short press of middle butten switches to next value, long press saves new setting.
-Editing is not performant, quick button presses are not possible, long press/fast change is not implemented.
-It's just if you don't have your smartphone at hand.
+The value to be changed (hour, minute, repeat) is set to different color, it can be changed with left and right button.
+Short press of middle butten switches to next value, long press saves new timer setting.
+Don't expect too much.
+It is not performant, quick button presses are not possible, long press/fast change is not implemented.
+So you have to be patient.
+It's for the usecases where you don't have your smartphone at hand.
 - If alarm starts, buzzer will beep.
-Beeping will start slowly and repetition intervall will be repeated in time.
-During alarm *any* button press will activate Snooze.
+Beeping will start slowly and repetition intervall will be increased in time.
+During alarm *any* button press on any face will activate Snooze.
-- Long press on middle button will stop alarm until next timer fires.
+- Long press on middle button on all faces will stop alarm until next timer fires.
 - An additional button on the main web page will give you the possibility to stop an alarm remotely.